hpc-unibe-ch/pocket-ubelix2/README.md

 The script 'setup_puppetmaster.sh' interactively installs and configures a puppetserver and additional things like g10k and eyaml.

-    $ /vagrant/setup_puppetmaster (local|ubelix)
+    $ /vagrant/setup_puppetmaster.sh (local|ubelix)

 Follow the last manual steps outlined by the script after its termination, which mainly covers setting up priv/pub keys for g10k and eyaml.

-Then run `puppet agent -t` for the first time on puppetmaster **(before installing any other host!)** The first run will terribly fail, but

-**CAVE: If puppet agent is not run at least once on the puppetmaster, then other hosts cannot connect because the firewall is closed.**

 ### Setting up other hosts

-The setup_puppet-agent.sh script is called by the Vagrantfile in pocket-ubleix  on host creation using a shell provisioner.
+The `setup_puppet-agent.sh` script is called by the Vagrantfile in pocket-ubleix  on host creation using a shell provisioner.
 On kickstarted UBELIX hosts in the wild, this script gets provisioned to /usr/loca/sbin by the kickstart files => it's in your path and ready to be called manually!